Noise Fit, Estimation Error and a Sharpe Information Criterion: Abstract

 \section{Abstract}

-We derive (1) an unbiased estimator for the out-of-sample Sharpe ratio when the in-sample Sharpe ratio is obtained by optimizing over a $k$-dimensional parameter space.
-The estimator corrects the in-sample Sharpe ratio for both: noise fit and estimation error.
-We then show (2) how to use the corrected Sharpe ratio as model selection criterion analogous to the Akaike Information Criterion (AIC).
-Selecting a model with the highest corrected Sharpe ratio selects the model with the highest estimated out-of-sample Sharpe ratio in the same way as selection by AIC does for the log-likelihood as measure of fit. \\ \textbf{Keywords:} Model Selection, Sharpe Ratio, Akaike Information Criterion, AIC, Backtesting, Noise Fit, Overfit, Estimation Error, Sharpe Ratio Information Criterion, SRIC
+When the in-sample Sharpe ratio is obtained by optimizing over a $k$-dimensional parameter space, it is a biased estimator for what can be expected on unseen data (out-of-sample).
+We derive (1) an unbiased estimator adjusting for both sources of bias: noise fit and estimation error.
+We then show (2) how to use the adjusted Sharpe ratio as model selection criterion analogously to the Akaike Information Criterion (AIC).
+Selecting a model with the highest adjusted Sharpe ratio selects the model with the highest estimated out-of-sample Sharpe ratio in the same way as selection by AIC does for the log-likelihood as measure of fit.\\ \\ \textbf{Keywords:} Model Selection, Sharpe Ratio, Akaike Information Criterion, AIC, Backtesting, Noise Fit, Overfit, Estimation Error, Sharpe Ratio Information Criterion, SRIC